Article by Andrew Brown

 Middleton’s only record, a decent attempt at late ‘50s rock and roll with an unknown vocal group, the Excellos.
-Repressed in the 1970s for the nascent collector market.
+Repressed in 1978 for the nascent collector market.

 Henry: I think it was the Gary Middleton record that got Henke involved with Joe initially.
 Doug Sahm was involved there somewhere.
 Middleton did an Elvis-like act, and that would have been too far beyond Henke’s country roots.
 We didn’t promote the Middleton record at all.